dortania/oc-laptop-guide-legacy/battery-power-management/locate-that-missing-battery.md

 ### Dumping your DSDT

 The first step in getting ready to patch your DSDT is to get a copy of it from your firmware.
-You can do this by rebooting your computer and pressing F4 at the CLOVER menu, before launching macOS.
-That instructs CLOVER to drop a copy of it in your EFI partition under CLOVER/ACPI/origin.
+You can do this by rebooting your computer and pressing F4 at the OpenCore menu, before launching macOS.
+That instructs OpenCore to drop a copy of it in your EFI partition under OpenCore/ACPI/origin.

 ### Patching the DSDT